adxsrc/lict/README.md

 ## Flattening and Grouping

-If we turn `hierarchical`'s KMPs into metainers, we obtain
+If we turn `hierarchical`'s KMPs into licts, we obtain

     hierarchical -> [                                                       (5)
         data1,